princedubey94/news-app/README.md

 Contributions to this News App are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request in this repository.

-## License

-This News App is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgements